Default Value: false

 You can use a Configuration Server application template of type Genesys_Rules_Engine_Application_Cluster to define a group of Genesys Rules Engine (GRE) or Genesys Web Engagement engines.
 Engines in the group must be all of the same type—either all GRE engines or all Genesys Web Engagement engines.

 When a user deploys a package in GRAT, the deployment target list may contain cluster application names.
-Unlike release 8.5.1, partial deployments are possible when the allow-partial-cluster-deployment option in GRAT is set to value true.
+Partial deployments are possible when the allow-partial-cluster-deployment option in GRAT is set to value true.
 If this option is set to false, deployed packages are placed in service only after the deployment to all engines in the cluster is successful.

 If deployment to any of the engines fails, details of the failure(s) are shown to the GRAT user and logged in the GRAT log.
 Partial deployments, where configured, are also displayed to the GRAT user and in the GRAT log.